-This test is usually performed between the 15th and 22nd weeks of the pregnancy, but it is most accurate between the 16th and 18th weeks.
+This test is most often done between the 15th and 22nd weeks of the pregnancy.
+It is most accurate between the 16th and 18th weeks.

-The blood sample is sent to a laboratory for testing.
+A blood sample is taken and sent to the lab for testing.

 The test measures levels of four pregnancy hormones:

 If the test does not measure levels of inhibin A, it is called the triple screen test.

 To determine the chance of your baby having a birth defect, the test also factors in:

 No special steps are needed to prepare for the test.